Anharo/Statistical-Foundation-of-Data-Sciences/Practical 8/Readme.md

 - Visualized both the decision trees.

 ### 6️⃣ Manual Calculation
--Compute Entropy, Information Gain, and Gini Index for the feature Glucose to verify root node selection.
+- Compute Entropy, Information Gain, and Gini Index for the feature Glucose to verify root node selection.

 ## 🧾 Results Summary